 - Rogues' Gallery Transplant: Claremont created Mystique, Rogue, and Deathbird as Ms. Marvel villains, and Sabretooth was originally a villain for Power Man and Iron Fist.
 In general, if Claremont takes a shine to a character on one book then leaves the title or the title is canceled, the character will pop up in another book he writes.

 - When Claremont wrote Fantastic Four for a while in the '90s, they spent a lot of time having to deal with villains Claremont had introduced in Excalibur.

 - Sesquipedalian Loquaciousness: A component of Claremontese.
 While it is not like the whole cast thinks they're Beast, everyone drops a big or obscure word now and again.
-(This is probably how "leman" got past the radar - by now, editors had stopped saying "what's that mean?"
+(This is probably how "leman" got past the Comics Code - by now, editors had stopped saying "what's that mean?"

 - Soaperizing: Turned the X-Men into the ludicrously complicated and absurdly incestuous superpowered soap opera that we know and love.

 - Talking Is a Free Action: Uncontested king.
 Lampshade Hanging in an early cameo - "Do us all a favor, Chris: shut up and run!"